gamtiq/mixing/README.md

 * `funcToProto`: `Boolean` - Should functions be copied into `prototype` of the `destination` object's `constructor`?
 * `overwrite`: `Boolean` - Should a field/function be overwritten when it exists in the `destination` object?
 * `recursive`: `Boolean` - Should this function be called recursively when field's value of the `destination` and `source` object is an object?
+* `mixFromArray`: `Boolean` - Should in recursive mode contents of a field of the source object be copied when the field's value is an array?
+* `mixToArray`: `Boolean` - Should in recursive mode contents of a field of the source object be copied into a field of the target object when the latest field's value is an array?
 * `oneSource`: `Boolean` - Should `source` array be interpreted directly as copied object instead of list of source objects?
 * `except`: `Array | Object | String` - Name(s) of fields/functions that shouldn't be copied.
 * `filter`: `Function` - Allows selecting elements that should be copied.